timthegod/timthegod.github.io/_posts/2019-06-20-Mask_RCNN-post .md

 categories: posts
 ---

-## Using Mask-RCNN to remove backfround in video
+## Background remove using Mask-RCNN

 Using Mask-RCNN to remove backfround in video.